rich-ma/aA-study-guide/week 1/day1.md

 - most important aspect of RESTful systems, allows client to intelligently adapt to changes
 -

+# Prototype
+F.prototype
+In modern JavaScript we can set a prototype using __proto__, as described in the previous article.
+But it wasn’t like that all the time.

+JavaScript has had prototypal inheritance from the beginning.
+It was one of the core features of the language.

+But in the old times, there was another (and the only) way to set it: to use a "prototype" property of the constructor function.
+And there are still many scripts that use it.

 # flashcards
 ---
  ### How do we define a graph mathematically?